-Carondelet provides computing and network resources for the use of administrators, students, faculty, and staff of Carondelet.
-These resources include access to the Internet, application software, hardware resources, online databases, email, and other digital and communication technologies.
-Our goal in providing this access is to promote educational excellence by facilitating resource sharing, innovation, and communication.
-Users are encouraged to use these resources for educational or school-related activities and to facilitate the efficient exchange of useful information.
-However, the equipment, software, and Internet access through Carondelet computer services are and remain the property of Carondelet.
-Carondelet may terminate the access to and use of such computer resources at any time at its sole discretion.
-All students will have an email account provided by Carondelet.
-All students at Carondelet are assigned a Google account @carondeleths.org.
-Students must use their assigned Carondelet Google accounts or Schoology for required school-related work, as well as communication with Carondelet Faculty and Staff.
+Carondelet provides computing and network resources, including Internet access, software, hardware, online databases, email, and other digital tools, to support educational excellence through resource sharing, innovation, and communication.
+These resources are intended for educational and school-related activities.
+All equipment, software, and Internet access remain the property of Carondelet, which reserves the right to revoke access at its discretion.

+Each student is assigned a Carondelet Google account (@carondeleths.org) and email.
+Students must use their Carondelet accounts or Schoology for school-related work and communication with faculty and staff.

 Using their Google Workspace for Education accounts, students may access and use the "Core Services" provided by Google.
-These include, but are not limited to, Gmail, Google Calendar, Google Contacts, Google Docs, Google Sheets, Google Slides, Google Forms, Google Drive, Google Jamboard, Google Keep, Google Sites.
-More information on Google's Core Services can be found here: https://workspace.google.com/terms/user_features.html).
+These include, but are not limited to, Gmail, Google Calendar, Google Contacts, Google Docs, Google Sheets, Google Slides, Google Forms, Google Drive, Google Keep, Google Sites.
+More information on Google's Core Services can be found here: https://workspace.google.com/terms/user\features.html).